Classification of Radio Backgrounds at Cosmic Dawn and 21 cm Signal Confirmation Using Neural Networks

-For a realistic assessment of our classification procedure using the global signal, we added random Gaussian noise to the ideal global 21-cm signal from the simulation, in order to account for the sensitivity of various global signal telescopes (and analysis pipelines).
+For a realistic assessment of our classification procedure using the global signal, we added random Gaussian noise to the ideal global 21 cm signal from the simulation, in order to account for the sensitivity of various global signal telescopes (and analysis pipelines).
 We then constructed an ANN classifier using a similar architecture as the network that used the global signal without observational noise.
 The right panel of Fig.~\ref{fig:fig1_SKA_noise1} presents the classification performance for one of three different noise levels—specifically, an optimistic level of random Gaussian noise (with $\sigma=2.5$ mK and $\mu = 0$) added to the simulated sky-averaged signal.
 The classifier in this case achieved an overall accuracy of $79\%$ in identifying the type of radio background.
 Since the classifier determines the radio background type based on the shape and amplitude of the global signal, the added random Gaussian noise complicates the learning algorithm’s ability to track the shape and altered amplitude, resulting in reduced classification accuracy.
-Higher Gaussian noise levels with $\sigma$ values of 17 and 25 mK yielded significantly lower classification accuracies due to substantial distortion in the global signal’s shape and amplitude (see Fig.~\ref{fig:confusion_matrix_gs_noise}).
-The standard model class still achieves $91\%$ accuracy, but the Galactic radio class is around $40\%$ and even the External radio class is down to $\sim 60\%$.
-The classification is mainly enabled by the distinct behavior at high redshifts, as we discuss later; at the high-redshift end, the signal amplitude is relatively low, making it more susceptible to the added noise.
-Inferring the type of radio background from datasets of existing telescopes will be challenging unless the observed signal shows a significantly enhanced radio background compared to the standard astrophysical model.
+A complementary analysis of higher Gaussian noise levels ($\sigma = $ 17 and 25 mK) is presented in Appendix A (see Fig.~\ref{fig:confusion_matrix_gs_noise}).
+These stronger noise cases yield substantially lower classification accuracies for the Galactic and External radio classes, though the standard model class remains relatively robust.
+This highlights the fact that inferring the type of radio background from data sets of existing telescopes will be challenging unless the observed signal shows a significantly enhanced radio background compared to the standard astrophysical model.